Three original Rife Machines have been found. Find out how they really worked by reading:

 Some of the following information was originally part of Chapter 8 but after restudying the Rife documents we found that this information, including the additional documents we found, actually belonged in this chapter.
 This information confirms Philip Hoyland's use of higher harmonic frequencies obtained from Dr. Rife's original M.O.R. frequencies.

 When Dr. Johnson and Philip Hoyland were testing the first proto-type of the Rife Ray #5 or Beam Ray Clinical instrument in the summer of 1936 they had an interesting effect take place.
-At that time they were at Dr. Johnson’s laboratory testing different bands of frequencies on the various microorganisms.
-Dr. Johnson wrote about what happened at his laboratory in a letter he sent to Dr. Gruner and Dr. Rife on November 4, 1936:
+At that time they were at Dr. Rife's laboratory testing different bands of frequencies on the various microorganisms.
+Dr. Johnson wrote about what happened in a letter he sent to Dr. Gruner on November 4, 1936.
+He also sent a copy of that letter to Dr. Rife:

 DR. JOHNSON: “Last summer, in hunting for the M.O.R. for the other two reproductive forms of the cryptomyces pleomorphia, we ran into a new band of oscillations which introduced itself to us by killing all three forms - those that we called BX, our filter-passing form; then a transitional form such as you found in the monocytes in the blood; and then the third or highly developed form coming from the sporangius forming from the hyphas of the mycelium.
 At the same time that this new wave band arrived, we broke all the glass in the laboratory of a certain shape, not only in the room where we were working but in all the other rooms...we had been troubled a great deal with a mold because in the microscope room there were no windows, but this band not only destroyed that mold, which was growing on the leather objects in the room, but every bacteriological culture that we had in the laboratory!
 It cleaned us out completely so we had to start from scratch and replace our losses.
 In fact, we were all so surprised that we began to feel each other’s pulses to see if we were still alive.
 As no harm had been done to us, we proceeded to test the new band out on mice, rats, rabbits, guinea pigs and dogs.
 So far as we were able to discover, it is not at all destructive or injurious to normal cell tissue.
 While we have been forced to modify our machine so as to produce this new band, still it is so much more effective clinically that we look upon it as a very advantageous discovery.
 However, our experience has forced us to do all of our experimenting with the new ray [Rife Ray #5 or Beam Ray Clinical instrument] completely outside of our laboratory building or abandon all form of bacteriological experiments, because it instantly kills them all.”
 (Letter from Dr. Johnson to Dr. Gruner (copy sent to Dr. Rife) dated, November 4, 1936.
 Page 1, Page 2).